MariaHochstoeger/maths-game/README.md

 ## Deployment

-- The local repository was done
+The repository was created on GitHub.

+The code was edited in GitPod.
+- Changes in the course of the coding, as well as the final code and readme, were done in GitPod and then pushed to GitHub using the sequence: "git add ." --> "git commit -m "..."" --> "git push"

-This site was deployed on Heroku:
+This site was then deployed on Heroku:
 - In my code, I ensured that all input() text fields ended with a "\n"
 - In Heroku, on my dashboard, I clicked "New" and then "Create new app"
 - I named the app and set the region to "Europe", clicked "Create app"